Hongweihuo-Lab/CGraphIndex/README.md

 1 python3 convert_sep.py -p <filename>
 ```
 where filename is the input file to be processed.

-> ### Batch Testing
-In the directory for **CGraphIndex**, there is a script file called **auto.sh**, which consists of many commands,
-including preprocessing, generating compressed adjacency lists, building **GeCSA**, and bulk querying.
-When performing batch testing, select the corresponding query problem according to the above Table, remove the comment
-at the beginning of the line, and run it directly.

 ## References
 [1] Orri Erling et al., The LDBC Social Network Benchmark: Interactive Workload, In SIGMOD, pages 619–630, 2015. https://doi.org/10.1145/2723372.2742786